Muhammad Ejaz (footballer)

-Mohammed Ijaz (born 1977) is a former Pakistani footballer who played as a striker for Pakistan International Airlines during the 1990s, and also represented the Pakistan national team at the 1997 SAFF Gold Cup.
+Muhammad Ejaz is a former Pakistani footballer who played as a striker, and also represented the Pakistan national team.

 Club career

-Ijaz played for PIA in the 1990s, helping the club win the 1997 National Football Championship.
-He also played for Allied Bank Limited, he found the net in the final of the 2002 President PFF Cup, helping the club win the President Cup several times.
+Ejaz played for Allied Bank Limited in the 2000s, he found the net in the final of the 2002 President PFF Cup, helping the club win the President Cup several times.

 International career

-Ijaz was called up to represent Pakistan for the 1997 SAFF Gold Cup, where he scored on his debut against Nepal in the 68th minute.
-He would also go on to feature against India and Sri Lanka in the tournament.
+Ejaz was called up to represent Pakistan for the 1997 SAFF Gold Cup, where he scored against Nepal in the 68th minute.
+Ejaz also played at the 1999 SAF Games.